-1. If you enroll in an IB/AP course, you must pay for, and take, that IB Exam

-2. Depending on which, if any, High School credit(s) you bring with you from middle school, you may need to attend Summer School between 9th and 10th grade or 10th and 11th grades to make room in your schedule for IBDP courses and/or 2 period CTE courses and/or 2 period athletic courses.
-You will be required to pay for Summer School.
-Plan to attend Summer School the entire month of June.
-Dates, times, and details will be published in May.
-Registration is in May.

-If you do not earn credit for a course, you are required to recover that credit in Summer School before being promoted to the next grade level.

-4. Students must earn credit for Algebra 1 before being promoted to the next math.
-Students must earn credit for Algebra 1, Algebra 2, and Geometry before being promoted to the 4th year of math.
+- 1. If you enroll in an IB course, you must pay for, and take, that IB Exam - 2.
+Depending on which, if any, High School credit(s) you bring with you from middle school, you may need to attend Summer School between 9th and 10th grade. - 3.
+If you do not earn credit for a course, you are required to recover that credit in Summer School before being promoted to the next grade level. - 4.
+Students must earn credit for Algebra 1 before being promoted to the next math.
+Students must earn credit for Algebra 1, Algebra 2, and Geometry before being promoted to the 4th year of math. - 5.
 Students may not double up in core subjects.

-Extracurricular Activites

-How to get involved and make the most of your time at Lamar
+Extra-Curricular Activities